vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### GraphQL `customQuery` support

-VSF provides an approach to dynamically change the default predefined graphQL queries for each api request out of the box.
+Vue Storefront provides an approach to dynamically change the default predefined graphQL queries for each api request out of the box.
 The `context` parameter of the API method has `extendQuery` function that can be used to modify qraphQL queries using custom modifier functions.
 Each custom query modifier lives in the `middleware.config.js`.

 ```js
 module.exports = {